wultra/powerauth-docker/README.md

     - No security credentials will be configured.
     - Admin will be secured using a static LDAP file, with a single "admin"/"admin" user (see `ldap-local.ldiff`).
     - Admin will not accept invalid SSL certificates.

+## License

+All sources are licensed using Apache 2.0 license, you can use them with no restriction.
+If you are using PowerAuth 2.0, please let us know.
+We will be happy to share and promote your project.